kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ## Bare process deployment

-### kcp process control
+### kcp space provider's process control

-KubeStellar has some commands to support situations in which some clients of the kcp server need to connect to it by opening a connection to a DNS domain name rather than an IP address that the server can bind its socket to.
+KubeStellar has some commands to support situations in which some clients of the space provider's server need to connect to it by opening a connection to a DNS domain name rather than an IP address that the server can bind its socket to.
 The key idea is using the `--tls-sni-cert-key` command line flag of `kcp start` to configure the server to respond with a bespoke server certificate in TLS handshakes in which the client addresses the server by a given domain name.

-These commands are used separately from starting the kcp server and are designed so that they can be used multiple times if there are multiple sets of clients that need to use a distinct domain name.
+These commands are used separately from starting the space provider's server and are designed so that they can be used multiple times if there are multiple sets of clients that need to use a distinct domain name.
-Starting the kcp server is not described here, beyond the particular consideration needed for the `--tls-sni-cert-key` flag, because it is otherwise ordinary.
+Starting the space provider's server is not described here, beyond the particular consideration needed for the `--tls-sni-cert-key` flag, because it is otherwise ordinary.